frabolle/Stochastic_Simulations_project/README.md

 To improve the performances of Monte Carlo algorithm I used also Importance Sampling to be more efficient in the estimation of the option price.

 ## Environment
-the project has been developed with 'python 3.8'
+the project has been developed with `python 3.8`.